Skip to main content

 To switch which project receives your commands, send:

-The bot responds with the project selector.
-Choose the number of the project you want to target.
+The bot responds with an inline keyboard listing all your projects.
+Tap the one you want to target.
 All subsequent commands go to that project until you switch again.
-You can also address a project directly by name:

-Send /agents to the bot to see all registered agents and their current status:
+Send /projects to the bot to see all registered projects and their current status.
+The bot displays an inline keyboard — tap any project to switch to it.

 Managing agents from the dashboard